Mexico–North Korea relations: History

 Mexico and North Korea established diplomatic relations on 4 September 1980; 27 years after the end of the Korean War.
 In 1993, North Korea opened an embassy in Mexico City.
 Initial diplomatic relations between both nations were cordial.
 North Korea has collaborated in projects throughout Mexico, particularly in the Mexican states of Durango, Nayarit, Oaxaca, Puebla, San Luis Potosí and the State of Mexico.

-In 2003, relations between both nations came to a low when North Korea withdrew from the Treaty on the Non-Proliferation of Nuclear Weapons.
+In 2003, relations between both nations hit a low when North Korea withdrew from the Treaty on the Non-Proliferation of Nuclear Weapons.
 Since then, Mexico has repeatedly condemned all missile launches from North Korea.
-In June 2009, as a non-permanent member of the United Nations Security Council, Mexico voted in favor of United Nations Security Council Resolution 1874 which imposed further economic and commercial sanctions on North Korea and encouraged UN member states to search North Korean cargo ships.
+In June 2009, as a non-permanent member of the United Nations Security Council, Mexico voted in favor of Security Council Resolution 1874 which imposed further economic and commercial sanctions on North Korea and encouraged UN member states to search North Korean cargo ships.
 In July 2014, a North Korean merchant ship called the Mu Du Bong ran aground and damaged nearly an acre of coral reefs near the Mexican state of Veracruz.
 Mexico detained the ship after discovering that it belongs to a blacklisted shipping firm.
 The merchant ship was never released back to North Korea and in 2016 Mexico began scrapping the ship and released the crew members back to their home country.

 Throughout 2017, Mexico has condemned all missile launches from North Korea.

 On 7 September 2017, the Mexican Ministry of Foreign Affairs declared persona non grata the Ambassador of North Korea in Mexico, Kim Hyong-gil, and expelled him from the country within 72 hours.
 This decision followed the sixth nuclear test carried out by Pyongyang.

 On 12 June 2018, through a statement from the Mexican Ministry of Foreign Affairs, the Mexican government considered the meeting held between the President of the United States, Donald Trump and the North Korean Leader, Kim Jong-un to be of great importance for peace between the two nations.
 In December of that same year, Kim Yong-nam, President of the Presidium of the Supreme People's Assembly of North Korea arrived in Mexico City to attend the inauguration of President Andrés Manuel López Obrador.

-In September 2020, Mexican President López Obrador accepted the credentials of the new resident North Korean Ambassador, Sun-Ryong Song, to Mexico.
+In September 2020, President Obrador accepted the credentials of the new resident North Korean Ambassador, Sun-Ryong Song, to Mexico.